 - 1. Describe in detail the specific services to be provided: i.e. engagement, case-management, emergency health services, emergency mental health services, transportation, or services for special populations.
 (Please refer to 24 CFR, 576.101(a). - 2.
 Provide a narrative that supports your request for funding. - a.
 Describe in detail why your community has a need for street outreach services. - b.
-Does your agency participate in the Point in Time (PIT) count? - c.
-Include factual point in time data (homeless persons) for your county. - d.
-What are the priorities of your CoC? - e.
-What is your target population ie. Veteran's, Chronic, Youth, etc. (should be in accordance with the priorities of the local Continuum of Care (CoC). - 3.
+How does your agency participate in the Point in Time (PIT) count?
+Include Point in Time count data for your county to support your request. - 3.
 List objectives, outcomes, and performance indicators. - 4.
 How does your program coordinate with other community service providers? - 5.
-Describe how you are coordinating with the Continuum of Care to use the coordinated entry process implemented by the CoC? - 6.
-How does your program determine eligibility for services? - 7.
-Describe how the project will serve individuals with American's with Disability Act (ADA) needs? - 8.
-List program limitations and special programmatic requirements for a person to receive assistance. i.e. residency requirement - 9.
-Does your agency participate in HMIS, ETO, or a comparable database? - 10.
-What steps will be taken to monitor the program for compliance? - 11.
+Describe how you are utilizing the Continuum of Care's Coordinated Entry System for Street Outreach Program Participants? - 6.
+How does your program determine and document eligibility for services? - 7.
+List program limitations and special programmatic requirements for a person to receive assistance. i.e. residency requirement - 8.
+How does your agency participate in HMIS, ETO, or a comparable database? - 9.
 Does your program have the capacity to begin immediately?
 Please explain.

-EMERGENCY SOLUTIONS GRANT PROGRAM Homeless Prevention
+EMERGENCY SOLUTIONS GRANT PROGRAM Homelessness Prevention